jimniels/blog/posts/2023-05-14-rich-fast-loops-and-tradeoffs.md

-# The Power of Fast Iterative Loops
+# The Power of Fast Feedback Cycles

 I was hyperlinked to [this comment where Rich Harris stopped by Hacker News](https://news.ycombinator.com/item?id=35892250) to clarify his position on the (controversial?) steps Svelte is taking to move off Typescript in favor of types-via-JSDoc comments.